jhchein/logic-app-anomaly-detection-connector/README.md

 ### Function App

-- Clone this repository to your local machine.
 - Set up your Azure account and create a Cognitive Services Anomaly Detector resource.
 - Create an Azure Function App, using Python (3.9+) and serverless hosting.
-Set region, monitoring, storage, and networking as you wish.
+Set region, monitoring, storage, and networking as you wish (see [Best practices for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-best-practices))
-- When your function is deployed, add ANOMALYENDPOINT and OCP_APIM_SUB (your anomaly detector endpoint and key) under application settings in the function app configuration.
+- When your function is deployed, go to under application settings in the function app configuration and add
+  - `ANOMALYENDPOINT`: The endpoint URL for your Cognitive Services Anomaly Detector instance
+  - `OCP_APIM_SUB`: The subscription key for your Cognitive Services Anomaly Detector instance
+  - `AzureWebJobsFeatureFlags`: with the key `EnableWorkerIndexing` to enable V2 Python models.
+- Clone this repository to your local machine.
 - Deploy the Python code to the Azure Function App.

 ### Logic App